mdr/mash/quick-reference-guide.md

 ### Nullary functions

-Some functions can be called with no arguments.
+Some functions and methods can be called with no arguments.
 For example, `ls` or `now`.
-If such a nullary function is referenced either using an identifier, or by a member expression (e.g. `git.status`), then it is immediately invoked.
+If such a *nullary function* is referenced either using an identifier, or by a member expression (e.g. `git.status`), then it is immediately invoked.

-If you need to obtain a reference to a nullary function or method itself, you can use a lookup expression.
+If you need to obtain a reference to a nullary function or method itself, without immediately invoking it, you can use a lookup expression.
+For example,

     git["status"]
     time["now"]

+A function or method is considered nullary if every parameter is either optional or variadic.

 ### Anonymous functions and holes